MicrosoftDocs/win32/desktop-src/SetupApi/spfilenotify-langmismatch.md

 ---
-Description: 'The SPFILENOTIFY\_LANGMISMATCH notification is sent to the callback routine if the language of the file to be copied does not match the language of an existing target file.' ms.assetid: 'dff3969e-5847-4ad5-b7d4-237144bbe8e6'
+Description: The SPFILENOTIFY\_LANGMISMATCH notification is sent to the callback routine if the language of the file to be copied does not match the language of an existing target file. ms.assetid: dff3969e-5847-4ad5-b7d4-237144bbe8e6
-title: 'SPFILENOTIFY\_LANGMISMATCH message'
+title: SPFILENOTIFY\_LANGMISMATCH message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SPFILENOTIFY\_LANGMISMATCH message